lunchboxer/article-keeper/static/articles-md/2101A-mysterious-messages-decoding-ancient-egyptian-hieroglyphics.md

 1. What are hieroglyphics?

-   - A. A language spoken by ancient Egyptians
+   a.
+A language spoken by ancient Egyptians
-   - B. A system of writing using pictures and symbols
+   b.
+A system of writing using pictures and symbols
-   - C. Ancient Egyptian scrolls and tablets
+   c.
+Ancient Egyptian scrolls and tablets
-   - D. A cryptic code used by archaeologists
+   d.
+A cryptic code used by archaeologists

 2. What was significant about the Rosetta Stone?

-   - A. It listed Egyptian kings and queens
+   a.
+It listed Egyptian kings and queens
-   - B. It was the key to deciphering hieroglyphics
+   b.
+It was the key to deciphering hieroglyphics
-   - C. It revealed secrets of Egyptian tombs
+   c.
+It revealed secrets of Egyptian tombs
-   - D. It explained rules for writing hieroglyphs
+   d.
+It explained rules for writing hieroglyphs

 3. Which statement best describes ancient Egyptian hieroglyphs?

-   - A. They all represent individual letters
+   a.
+They all represent individual letters
-   - B. They can be read in two different directions
+   b.
+They can be read in two different directions
-   - C. They are written from left to right
+   c.
+They are written from left to right
-   - D. Vowels are never omitted
+   d.
+Vowels are never omitted

 4. Based on the article, an owl hieroglyph most likely represents ___.

-   - A. the letter O
+   a. the letter O
-   - B. the sound M
+   b. the sound M
-   - C. the word "bird"
+   c. the word "bird"
-   - D. the sun god Ra
+   d. the sun god Ra

 5. Egyptologists could not decipher hieroglyphics until ___.

-   - A. Greek scholars translated the symbols
+   a.
+Greek scholars translated the symbols
-   - B. the Rosetta Stone was discovered
+   b. the Rosetta Stone was discovered
-   - C. ancient Egyptian scrolls were found
+   c. ancient Egyptian scrolls were found
-   - D. hieratic and Demotic scripts were invented
+   d. hieratic and Demotic scripts were invented

 6. Why were hieroglyphics important to ancient Egyptian culture?

-   - A. Hieroglyphs were used purely for decorative purposes.
+   a.
+Hieroglyphs were used purely for decorative purposes.
-   - B. Hieroglyphs allowed Egyptians to communicate complex ideas.
+   b.
+Hieroglyphs allowed Egyptians to communicate complex ideas.
-   - C. Hieroglyphs revealed the secrets of Egyptian magic and religion.
+   c.
+Hieroglyphs revealed the secrets of Egyptian magic and religion.
-   - D. Hieroglyphs were mainly used by Egyptian rulers and priests.
+   d.
+Hieroglyphs were mainly used by Egyptian rulers and priests.

 ## Answer Key

-1. B
+1. b
-2. B
+2. b
-3. B
+3. b
-4. B
+4. b
-5. B
+5. b
-6. B
+6. b